Bouncers Doormen – The most visible aspect of security in a nightclub or bar.

 Bouncers Doormen – Customer Fights

-- The old-fashioned method was to throw both parties out into the street and let them duke-it-out for themselves is wrong.
+- The old-fashioned method was to throw both parties out into the street and letting them duke it out for themselves is wrong.

 - The correct method is to delay the ejection of the more passive offender, if possible until the more aggressive co-combatant has completely vacated the property.